sylvaticus/StrategicGames.jl/README.md

  ## Other game-theory libraries

 **Julia**
  - **[Nash.jl](https://github.com/KrainskiL/Nash.jl)** Has several functions to generate games in normal form, determine best response and if a strategy profile is a Nash Equilibrium (NE) but it doesn't provide a functionality to retrieve a NE, except for 2 players simmetric games
  - **[GameTheory.jl](https://github.com/QuantEcon/GameTheory.jl)** Inter alia, compute N-players pure strategy NE, 2-players mixed strategy games (`lrsnash`, using exact arithmetics) and N-players mixed strategies NE using a solver of the polynomial equation representation of the complementarity conditions (`hc_solve`).
-However this "generic" N-player solver become easily intractable (we tried a 10x10 actions game).
+However this "generic" N-player solver become easily intractable, as it doesn't seems to have a dominance check.
 Further, compilation times are huge.

 **Non-Julia**
  - [Nashpy](https://github.com/drvinceknight/Nashpy): two players only